stepanataccolade/docsv2/sources/ci/overview.md

 After you accept the pull request, Shippable will run one more build for the merged repo and will send email notifications for the merged repo.

+A few things to note here:

+- The YML is always picked from the destination(base) branch.
+- If the pull request comes from a private fork of the project and the subscription key is not added as a deploy key for the fork, the pull request build will fail at the `git_sync` CI step.
+This is due to the way Bitbucket handles permissions on private forks.
+To fix this:
+     - Copy the subscription deploy key from Shippable Subscription > Settings > Deployment Keys
+     - Next, add it as a deploy key for the private fork: Bitbucket Project Settings > Deploy Key > Add.

 ###Terminology
 Subscription->Organization